noplacenoaddress/RNMnetwork/Part 8 - Personal consideration/2 - Noble houses.md

 ![Vernazzola](../Images/DSC_4699_1.jpeg)

 Luigi got a son his name was Renzo, my father call him a "*very good man*".
 I don't know, I've seen him one time in them house in a **crêuza** [[34]](https://it.wikipedia.org/wiki/Cr%C3%AAuza) in the department of Vernazzola an ancient fishing port.
 Houses pastel harmful colors.
 Ligurian style.
+From a newspaper article I know that he fatally dies on 2000 for a sudden illness.
+Rest in peace.

- So we've got understand how the Durand family in the course of a middle century change their physical position from France east territory to the old **Genoese maritime republic** [[35]](https://en.wikipedia.org/wiki/Republic_of_Genoa), a site full of history and nobles family.
-They are conquerors.
+ So we've got understand how the Durand family in the course of a middle century change their physical position from France east territory to the old **Genoese maritime republic** [[35]](https://en.wikipedia.org/wiki/Republic_of_Genoa), a site full of history and nobles families.
+They are conquerors and strong promoters of joint venture between Italy and France.
+Obviously works with Monaco and San Marino without any doubt.

+What type of A-side business does they do in the Mediterranean?

+- **Navy** [[36]](https://en.wikipedia.org/wiki/Navy) military forces development.
+The Italian Navy got two retired **guided missile destroyers** [[37]](https://en.wikipedia.org/wiki/Guided_missile_destroyer) dedicated to them. **Durand de la Penne-class destroyer** [[38]](https://en.wikipedia.org/wiki/Guided_missile_destroyer).
+Now what is in production take the name of **Horizon project** [[39]](https://en.wikipedia.org/wiki/Horizon-class_frigate), a joint venture between Italy, France and Great Britain but this country go out in 1999.
+A point of interest speaking about the remote neural monitoring network is the electronic warfare equipment that those military project mount in them **frigates** [[40]](https://en.wikipedia.org/wiki/Frigate).

 ### External links